mattupstate/angular-pipeline-example/README.md

 The Varnish configuration is also aware of the wildcard DNS entry (mentioned above) in order to be able to access `master` branch builds.
 The configuraiton dynamically changes the S3 object key prefix based on the DNS prefix.

 ### Makefile Extras

-#### `make dist-archive`

-Sometimes you just want your Angular application packaged up in a plain old archive format.
-This `make` target products `dist.tar` in the root directory of the project should you want to ship that instead.

 #### `make e2e-debug`